everodrigues-ai/ai-engineer-journey/README.md

 # AI Engineer Journey

-This repository documents my journey into Artificial Intelligence, Machine Learning, and AI-driven data systems.
+This repository documents my learning journey into Artificial Intelligence, Machine Learning, and AI-driven data systems.

 I currently work as a Data Specialist focusing on data engineering, analytics, and reporting.

 In 2025, I completed a **Graduate Certificate in Data Analytics** at **Queensland University of Technology (QUT)**.

-In 2026, I started a **Master of Information Technology (Artificial Intelligence)** at **Queensland University of Technology (QUT)** to expand my expertise in AI-driven systems.
+In 2026, I started a **Master of Information Technology (Artificial Intelligence)** at **Queensland University of Technology (QUT)** to continue developing my skills in data and AI.

-## Areas of Interest
+## Areas I am exploring

 - Artificial Intelligence
 - Machine Learning
-- Data Engineering for AI systems
+- Data engineering for AI systems
 - Data pipelines for machine learning
 - Intelligent data platforms

+## Repository structure

+**linkedin**
+Posts documenting my professional learning journey.

+**learning-notes**
+Notes and concepts from my studies.

+**projects**
+Hands-on projects as I learn and experiment with AI and machine learning.

 ## Goal

-To explore how data engineering and artificial intelligence can work together to build scalable intelligent systems.
+To continue learning and exploring how data engineering and artificial intelligence can work together to build useful data-driven solutions.